GracesGames/GracesGames.github.io/_posts/2017-07-23-Co-operation-Co-dependent.markdown

     <iframe width="560" height="315" src="https://www.youtube.com/embed/ttoEdCzgCxA" frameborder="0" allowfullscreen ></iframe>
 </DIV>

-First a prototype was developed using the [Unreal Engine 4][unreal-engine-4], but after determining the lack of two-player keyboard support, the switch to [Unity Engine][unity-3d] and C# was made.
+First a prototype was developed using [Unreal Engine 4][unreal-engine-4], but after determining the lack of two-player keyboard support, the switch to [Unity Engine][unity-3d] and C# was made.
 The newly released 2D support of Unity sped up the development process significantly, resulting in a gameplay prototype.
 After that, the game was polished for several iterations using the resources from [Kenney][kenney] and version 0.5 was created.

 <DIV class="figure-block">
     <figure class="center-image">